 - Loose or shifting teeth

 - The appearance of pus in between teeth

 As it progresses, periodontitis may result in tooth loss and tissue necrosis.
 Infection from this type of gum disease has also been linked to health problems including heart attack and stroke, kidney and liver failure, various forms of cancer, and dementia and Alzheimer’s.
 Seeking treatment as soon as gum disease symptoms appear is the most effective way to prevent these larger problems.
-Glendale dentist Dr. Donald Wilcox encourages you to call our office at 602-978-1790 as soon as symptoms become present to schedule a thorough examination and gum disease treatment consultation.
+Glendale dentist Dr. Donald Wilcox and Dr. Nathan Tenney encourage you to call our office at 602-978-1790 as soon as symptoms become present to schedule a thorough examination and gum disease treatment consultation.